 All banjos made by the Deering Banjo Company are exclusively hand-built by the owners, Janet and Greg Deering, and their team of 48 dedicated banjo specialists.
 Over the last 40 years they have made more than 100,000 banjos.

 They love visitors and welcome folks to take a tour of their factory anytime by calling (800) 845-7791.

 13. Free Flight Bird Sanctuary – Del Mar

 Free Flight was originally established in 1981 as a boarding and breeding facility by Dr. Robert Stonebreaker.
 However, after sometime Dr. Stonebreaker noticed that some of his clients were unable to care for their birds and brought them back to him.
 Hence, Free Flight eventually evolved into a one of a kind exotic bird sanctuary where birds and people interact together.

 First Flight offers field trips for schools groups, homeschoolers and scout troops year round.
-The cost is $7 per person and includes a personal tour of the facility and the opportunity to feed the birds and fish (they have a koi pond too).
+A field trip includes a personal tour of the facility and the opportunity to feed the birds and fish in their koi pond.

 14. Flying Leatherneck Aviation Museum – San Diego